Zylann/godot_voxel/doc/source/performance.md

 - You can check at runtime how many theads are allocated with a script and using `VoxelServer.get_stats()`.
 It is also printed if `debug/settings/stdout/verbose_stdout` is enabled in project settings (or `-v` in command line).
 - Changing these settings requires an editor restart (or game restart) to take effect.

+### Main thread timeout

+Some tasks still have to run on the main thread, and sometimes their total time can exceed the duration of a frame, if we were to add all the remaining things that have to be processed.

+To mitigate this, the module has an option to stop processing these tasks beyond a certain amount of milliseconds.
+In `ProjectSettings`, look for `voxel/threads/main/time_budget_ms`.

 Slow mesh updates issue
 ------------------------